dominik-pichler/Balmung/ER-NLP/ER-NLP.md

 ###### Company Type and Status
 Identify the type of company based on suffixes like "GmbH," "e.K.," or "Union," which indicate the legal structure (e.g., GmbH for a limited liability company in Germany)
+In my estimation, this can extracted by an rule-based approach.
+A corresponding investigation can be found in the  `playground_ER-NLP.ipynb` notebook.

 ###### Geographical Information
 Extract potential geographical indicators from the company name, such as "Algeria" in "Shell Algeria Zerafa GmbH," which might suggest a regional focus or origin.

 ###### Industry or Sector
 Analyze keywords within the names that might indicate the industry, such as "Reederei" (shipping) or "Entertainment."